The Challenge Cuts Ties With Dee Nguyen Over Offensive Comments About Black Lives Matter

 "Out of respect for our Challengers, we'll air our season as planned," the tweeted statement said about Dee, who appears on The Challenge: Total Madness.
 "We strongly condemn systemic racism and stand with those raising their voices against injustice."

-A few days ago, Bayleigh Dayton, who is also a contestant on the show, shared screen shots of an interaction Dee had with a Twitter user over her Blackout Tuesday post.
+A few days ago, Bayleigh Dayton, who is also a contestant on the show, shared screen shots of an interaction Dee had with an Instagram user over her Blackout Tuesday post.
 The social media user told Dee to "READ THE F--KING ROOM."

 "All you posted was a black square and went about your day and posting your lame ass thirst traps," the follower continued.
 "Wake up!!!
 People are dying.
 Smh."